PRINTED COPY

 If abbreviations are used in the text, they should be defined in the text at first use, and a list of abbreviations should be provided.

-Meta-Analyses are a feature of the journal that may include, but are not limited to, the quantitative, scientific synthesis of research results within the scope of Health Sciences Australia.
+Meta-Analyses are a feature of the journal that may include, but are not limited to, the quantitative, scientific synthesis of research results within the scope of The health sciences AUS.

 Authors must clearly acknowledge any work upon which they are building, both published and unpublished.